Yunight/react-finance/README.md

 - Retrieves all ticker data from the previous day, as the current day's data is unavailable with the free plan.
 - Allows filtering and navigation.
-- Data are stored in both local storage and Redux to minimize redundant API calls and kept after refreshing the page, as the data remains unchanged until the next day.
+- Datas are stored in both local storage and Redux to minimize redundant API calls and kept after refreshing the page, as the data remains unchanged until the next day.

 ### Search